Table of Contents

-Infographics also hold incredible reshare potential and earn backlinks or social media impressions.
+Infographics are one of the most comprehensive types of content in digital marketing that hold incredible reshare potential and earn backlinks or social media impressions.

 For example, with the outbreak of COVID 19 in 2020, most brands shared infographics about hygiene and social distancing.
 This made it easier for users to understand the steps and safety measures.
 A long blog might not have done the job so well.

 These are some of the most detailed types of content marketing.
 E-books work as a resource or a lead magnet which refers to a piece of content that a marketer gives in return for the user’s information like an email id.

 E-books could be in-depth guides or well-researched documents that provide knowledge to the audiences.
 While they take longer to create, they are one of the most-used tools to collect user data.
 Unlike blogs or videos, e-books also help create credibility about your brand as a subject-matter expert.
-It also gives the followers a downloadable piece of the content entity that they can own forever, thus, enhancing its value.
+It also gives the followers a downloadable piece of this content entity that they can own forever, thus, enhancing its value.

 According to Optimonster research, video marketers get 66% more qualified leads per year.
 Short-form video types of content in digital marketing are a hit amongst millennials known for their low attention span.
 Instagram stories, reels, GIFs, etc., are playing an incredible role in attracting and retaining users.
 Landing pages with videos are 53 times more likely to rank on Google’s first page.

 The need for short-format videos became more prominent when YouTube launched ‘YouTube Shorts’, their version of ‘stories’ in 2020.
 The feature allows creators to post videos of less than a minute in vertical format.

 The best examples of short-form content are mobile brands like iPhone and OnePlus that use video teasers to build anticipation for an upcoming product launch.